marcdacz/batpadjs/README.md

 ```
 baseUrl - Sets the base url to be used in the test suite
-defaultEndpoint - Sets a default endpoint
+url - Sets a default endpoint
-defaultMethod - Sets the default REST method
+method - Sets the default REST method
+header - Sets the default Header
+proxy - Sets the default Proxy
-defaultBody - Sets the default JSON Body for use in the test scenarios
+body - Sets the default JSON Body for use in the test scenarios
-defaultBodyPath - Sets the default JSON Body File Path for use in the test scenarios
+bodyPath - Sets the default JSON Body File Path for use in the test scenarios
 beforeAllScript - Sets the beforeAllScript path inside the scripts folder
 beforeEachScript - Sets the beforeEachScript path inside the scrips folder
 afterEachScript - Sets the afterEachScript path inside the scripts folder